Skip to content

 Ages: 60 years & up

-A large, multi-purpose outdoor deck overlooks Tremont and Ridgecliff roads to the west/north.
+A large, multi-purpose outdoor deck on Level 2 overlooks Tremont and Ridgecliff Roads to the west/north.
 This attractive gathering space features seating, plants, umbrellas, a fire pit, and an outdoor exercise area.

-Located in between E-Sports, the Main Gym and The Game Space, this space is ideal for those looking for a casual space to hang out before and after play.
+Located in between E-Sports, the Main Gym and The Game Space, this space on Level 4 is ideal for those looking for a casual space to hang out before and after play.

-Adjacent to the Event Center, the Skyline Balcony offers impressive views to the south, from 172 feet above ground.
+Adjacent to the Event Center on Level 5, the Skyline Balcony offers impressive views to the south, from 172 feet above ground.

-This spacious indoor area is ideal for remote working, networking and catching up with friends.
+This spacious indoor area on Level 5 is ideal for remote working, networking and catching up with friends.
 The Gallery offers sofa seating and hightop tables, and provides a great space to extend the Event Center, connecting to the Skyline Balcony.

 Employment Opportunities